amca01/whats_this/content/post/Householders_methods.md

 \\[
 r\_1=\frac{f}{f'},\quad r\_2=\frac{f'}{f^{\prime\prime}}
 \\]
-To make the subsitution into the current expression above, we can use the substitutions
+To make the substitution into the current expression above, we can use the substitutions
 \\[
 f^{\prime\prime}=f'/r\_2,\quad f'=f/r\_1